thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-actions.md

         title: 'Perform the actions of adding a new device by clicking the "Add device" action button at the top of the widget;'
     1:
         image: /images/user-guide/ui/widgets/actions/guide/custom-action-with-html-template-13-pe.png
-        title: 'In the "Add entity" window that opens, select the type of new entity - "Device" and enter its name;'
+        title: 'In the "Add entity" window that opens, select the type of new entity - "Device" and enter its name.
+Enter the required data and click "Create";'
     2:
         image: /images/user-guide/ui/widgets/actions/guide/custom-action-with-html-template-14-pe.png
         title: 'The new device has been added.'